-Although it is the first crossover SUV ever sold by GMC, the 2010 GMC Acadia actually shares most of its structure and many of its features with the Chevrolet Traverse and Buick Enclave.
+Although it is the first crossover SUV ever sold by GMC, the 2011 GMC Acadia actually shares most of its structure and many of its features with the Chevrolet Traverse and Buick Enclave.
 The Acadia successfully combines the appearance and capabilities of an SUV with an added measure of practicality and efficiency.
 It seats up to eight people, has ample room for luggage or cargo and offers good fuel economy.
 Considering that most SUVs never leave paved roads, GMC expects the Acadia's street-focused ride, handling and available all-wheel drive to make up for its lack of off-road capability.
-The Acadia's competitors include the Honda Pilot, Dodge Durango and Ford Explorer.
+The Acadia's competitors include the Honda Pilot, Toyota Highlander, Subaru Tribeca and the Ford Flex.

 The third-row seats in the Acadia are roomy and bolstering on the seat backs makes extended journeys comfortable.
 Access to the rear seats is easy thanks to a clever mechanism that slides the second-row seats out of the way.

 The optional dual sunroofs add a feeling of spaciousness to the interior.
 The fixed rear sunroof features a large opening and a power sunshade for when the sunshine gets too intense.